-I published an article in early March 2020 about how we could avoid viruses and bacteria when using copper gloves at the gym and outlined the connection of how copper can ward off germs and bacteria.
-Since then the world we know has changed, gyms have been shut down in the country and there’s no telling when they may reopen at full capacity.
+I published an article in early March 2020 about how we could avoid viruses and bacteria by using copper gloves at the gym and outlined how copper can ward off germs and bacteria.
+Since then, the world we know has changed, gyms have been shut down in the country, and there’s no telling when they will reopen at full capacity.

-The focus of my previous article is primarily on how to avoid contact with germs from gym equipment since then the article has got an overwhelming and shocking response.
+The primary focus of my previous article was how to avoid contact with germs from gym equipment.
+The article has gotten an overwhelming and shocking response.
 I noticed that many people bought our copper antimicrobial gloves to personally protect themselves from viruses and germs.
-We realized that these copper gloves are perfect for everyday use and serve more of a purpose than just a set of gloves that you can use at the gym.
+We realized that these copper gloves are perfect for everyday use and serve more of a purpose than just being a set of gloves that you can use at the gym.

-I applaud and respect all our essential workers in the trenches doing their best to serve us and taking immeasurable risks.
-When you visit essential businesses like grocery stores and gas stations you will notice that only some of the workers are wearing some form of hand protection such as disposable gloves or fabric gloves we assume they are washing at the end of each workday.
+I applaud and respect all our essential workers in the trenches doing their best to serve us while taking immeasurable risks.
+When you visit essential businesses, like grocery stores and gas stations, you will notice that only some of the workers are wearing some form of hand protection such as disposable gloves or fabric gloves (which we assume that they are washing at the end of each workday).

-Some businesses are not requiring the mandatory use of gloves and this could be an issue if workers are handling food and products barehanded that we either consume or bring into our homes.
+Some businesses are not requiring the use of gloves, which could be an issue if workers are handling food and products barehanded that we either consume or bring into our homes.

-For example, I was shopping at my local Winco grocery store and noticed the cashiers were not wearing masks or hand protection.
-With the flood of shoppers that pour into the stores each day and triple, the amount of people the cashiers interact with it defies all common sense not to be wearing gloves when handling people’s food and touching cash!
+For example, I was shopping at my local Winco grocery store and noticed that the cashiers were not wearing masks or hand protection.
+With the flood of shoppers that pour into the stores each day and the amount of people that the cashiers interact with, it defies all common sense not to be wearing gloves when handling people’s food and touching cash!

-Being apprehensive about this situation I elected to proceed to a self-checkout option but was ejected for having over 15 items from a meddling checkout supervisor.
-When politely trying to express my concern about the lack of protection the cashiers had she threatened to call security.
-I can empathize and understand the heightened stress and tension that grocery store workers are currently enduring but it should never take a back seat to public safety.
+Being apprehensive about this situation, I elected to proceed to a self-checkout option, but was ejected for having over 15 items.
+When politely trying to express my concern about the lack of protection the cashiers had, she threatened to call security.
+I can empathize and understand the heightened stress and tension that grocery store workers are currently enduring, but it should never take a back seat to public safety.

-Long story short I ended up negotiating with a friendly cashier and she agreed to not touch my items– Overall what a hassle I don’t think it will be long until most of the companies realize that they need to adapt to the circumstances and take necessary precautions to protect their staff and customers.
+Long story short, I ended up negotiating with a friendly cashier and she agreed to not touch my items.
+I don’t think it will be long until most of the companies realize that they need to adapt to the circumstances and take necessary precautions to protect their staff and customers.

-It dawned on me that the copper gloves that we sell could be equally suitable for essential workers and gym patrons.
+It dawned on me that the copper gloves that we sell could be just as suitable for essential workers as they are for gym patrons.

-When exploring the various forms of hand protection none are 100% proven to block or completely prevent the spread of disease.
+When exploring the various forms of hand protection, one of the first things you will notice is that none of them are 100% proven to block or completely prevent the spread of disease.
 The popular choice in this pandemic is disposable gloves made from a porous material.
-Doctors and nurses are required to use many pairs of disposable gloves during their shifts which are appropriate for a medical setting but not everyday life.
+Doctors and nurses are required to use many pairs of disposable gloves during their shifts, which is appropriate for a medical setting, but not everyday life.

-Our copper-infused gloves are perfect for the everyday use scenario.
-They are durable and also scissor proof so they are extremely hard or next to impossible to rip.
+Our copper-infused gloves are perfect for everyday use.
+They are durable and even scissor proof, so they are extremely hard or next to impossible to rip.

-Another feature is that our copper gloves are machine washable and can be reused every day eliminating the need to scour pharmacies and hardware stores for boxes of disposable gloves that are currently sold out everywhere.
+Another feature is that our copper gloves are machine washable and can be reused every day, thereby eliminating the need to scour pharmacies and hardware stores for boxes of disposable gloves that are currently sold out everywhere.

-By wearing Copper compression gloves essential workers can minimize exposure to germ and microbe infested surfaces.
-A study conducted by British scientist Bill Keevil discovered that copper alloys destroy infectious diseases and it is possible copper gloves can kill bacteria in the first 30-40 minutes of contact when coming into contact with the copper nylon fabric the gloves are constructed with.
+By wearing Copper compression gloves, essential workers can minimize exposure to germ and microbe infested surfaces.
+A study conducted by British scientist Bill Keevil discovered that copper alloys destroy infectious diseases and that it is possible that copper gloves can kill bacteria in the first 30-40 minutes of contact with the copper nylon fabric that the gloves are constructed from.

 How Long Can The Coronavirus Live On Surfaces

-Essential workers come into contact with surfaces all day and it’s unavoidable to perform certain duties correctly and completely avoid contact with everyday objects.
-Here are some of the updated studies of the lifespan of coronavirus on various surfaces.
+Essential workers come into contact with surfaces all day.
+It’s necessary in order to perform certain duties correctly and it is impossible to completely avoid contact with everyday objects.
+Here are some of the updated studies concerning the lifespan of coronavirus on various surfaces.

-Jobs That Can Benefit On The Use Of Copper Gloves
+Jobs That Can Benefit From The Use Of Copper Gloves

-According to the list of essential workers outlined by the government, the following types of workers can use copper compression gloves to aid them on daily tasks.
+According to the list of essential workers outlined by the government, the following types of workers can use copper compression gloves to aid them with daily tasks.

 - Security workers